ddysher/ml-notes/cloud-core/kubernetes/proposals/node.md

 *Date: 09/23/2018, v1.11*

-Kubernetes has a bounch of plugins, due to legacy reasons, they are not consistent in various aspects.
-NB. there is a plugin watcher proposal (see above) to unify the registration mechanism, but it's still under development as of v1.11.
+Kubernetes has a bounch of plugins, due to legacy reasons, they are not consistent in many aspects.
+There is a plugin watcher proposal (see above) to unify the registration mechanism, but it's under development as of v1.11.

 **device plugin, v1beta1**